Sports Coach Logo Sports Coach Training Principles Fitness Components

 ‘Social' athletes

 1 week (a) Focussed.
 Positive nerves.
-Only nervous if training has not been going to plan
+I am only nervous if training has not been going to plan

 (b) Awareness of competition, but concentrating on preparation